aialoe/textbook-docs/docs/data/identity.md

 # Identity Management

-When a user first logs in we stored .
+When a user first logs in he/she is required to input some identity data.
 Currently we only support logins via one's google account.
 Other methods will be added later, e.g., email-password, phone number or via other social providers.

 ## Sample data